Diamond Sunrise

 V. Knowledge is not to be hoarded.
 The foundational teachings of Diamond Sunrise are made freely available.
 No person is denied advancement due to inability to pay.
 Access to the path is determined by commitment and readiness, never by wealth.
 Restricting knowledge for the purpose of controlling others is a violation of this order.

 Founding Period Exception: No person may adjudicate a Principle Challenge directed at their own actions.
-If the Founder is the subject of a Principle Challenge during the period before the Council of Guides exists, the challenge is decided by a supermajority vote (2/3) of all current members regardless of level.
+If the Founder is the subject of a Principle Challenge during the period before the Inner Council exists, the challenge is decided by a supermajority vote (2/3) of all current members regardless of level.
 Every member's vote carries equal weight.
 The vote is conducted in writing within 14 days of the challenge being filed.
 The result is binding.

 ARTICLE II: THE ORDER OF ADVANCEMENT